American Politics and Elections

 Rove and Axelrod Find Degrees of Agreement

-Condoleezza Rice and Susan Rice, two former national security advisors with differing points of view, will discuss current issues on Wednesday, April 11, 2018, at 7 p.m. in the College’s Margaret Scott Bundy Field House.
+Condoleezza Rice and Susan Rice, two former national security advisors with differing points of view, will discuss current issues on Wednesday, April 11, 2018, at 7:30 p.m. in the College’s Margaret Scott Bundy Field House.
 Andrea Mitchell, NBC News’ chief foreign affairs correspondent and host of MSNBC’s Andrea Mitchell Reports, will moderate the program.

 Hamilton President David Wippman said the program responds to the sharp and escalating political polarization in the United States and abroad.